villekf/OMEGA-doc/docs/source/installation.rst

 Compiled binaries are provided, but they might not work on all systems/configurations.
 In case they do not work, you'll need to compile the code yourself.

-You need a C++11 compiler to compile the necessary MEX-files on MATLAB/Octave or dll/so-files for Python.
+You need a C++11 compiler to compile the necessary MEX-files on MATLAB/Octave or dll-files for Python.
 For a list of supported compilers for each version of MATLAB, see https://www.mathworks.com/support/requirements/previous-releases.html.
-On Octave the built-in compiler is sufficient (implementation 2 is not supported, unless you build it manually yourself).
+On Octave the built-in compiler is sufficient (implementation 2 is not supported, unless you build it manually yourself, see Arrayfire section below).

 On MATLAB and Python, however, `Visual Studio <https://visualstudio.microsoft.com/downloads/>`_ is highly recommended.
 Depending on your MATLAB version, you might need an `older version <https://visualstudio.microsoft.com/vs/older-downloads/>`_.
 To configure the C++ MEX-compiler you can use the command ``mex -setup C++`` which will show the currently selected compiler, list all available compilers and show the necessary commands to switch the compiler.